 Protronmail vs Gmail in terms of Security

 The very aspect of our comparison is security.
 First, let us consider Gmail.
-Most of you might not know the emails you send through your favourite app are not encrypted until they are in your mailbox.
+Most of you might not know the emails you send through your favorite app are not encrypted until they are in your mailbox.
 It means your messages are prone to threat.
-Furthermore, Google also gets a copy of your encryption keys, which simply means that Google can view all your emails any time.
-Yes, that is right, I know most of you might be getting goosebumps on reading this, but this is the reality of the biggest and the most favourite Gmail.
+Furthermore, Google also gets a copy of your encryption keys, which simply means that Google can view all your emails at any time.
+Yes, that is right, I know most of you might be getting goosebumps on reading this, but this is the reality of the biggest and the most favorite Gmail.

 Also, Google can be forced by legal means to hand over your account to the enforcement law without you being informed about it.
 With all these, we can conclude that Gmail is rather not the best place for handling your sensitive and secret data.

 Protonmail, on the other hand, performs fairly better.
 You might be thinking, How?
 Let me explain it to you.
-If you send an email through Protonmail, then the message transmits via an encrypted tunnel that’s far more safer and independent from the standard email encryption, also note that Gmail uses the standard email encryption.
-That’s not all, Protonmail also has one more barrier, which makes all the messages that travel through it completely resistant from all the cybercriminals, or any other sort of third party guys who are curiously waiting to have viewed your emails without your permission.
+If you send an email through Protonmail, then the message transmits via an encrypted tunnel that’s far safer and independent from the standard email encryption, also note that Gmail uses the standard email encryption.
+That’s not all, Protonmail also has one more barrier, which makes all the messages that travel through it completely resistant from all the cybercriminals, or any other sort of third-party guys who are curiously waiting to have viewed your emails without your permission.

-Now, let us talk about the second and one of the most important factors, that is the storage.
+Now, let us talk about the second and one of the most important factors, which is storage.
 First, let me tell you that Protonmail never uses any types of ads, paid promotions, trackers, etc. to generate revenue, and it depends only on the income from the users who upgrade to the paid account.

-It is really a nice move as almost every one of us hate the unwanted disturbance that we get from these unwelcome guests in the middle of our important work.
-But as the popular saying goes that happiness always comes carrying the crown of sadness on its head, the same situation is here also.
+It is a nice move as almost every one of us hates the unwanted disturbance that we get from these unwelcome guests in the middle of our important work.
+But as the popular saying goes that happiness always comes carrying the crown of sadness on its head, and the same situation is here also.
 The major drawback of this good decision is that the free version of Protonmail is not that big in terms of storage.
 In simple words, you get only 500 MB of storage, and you are also limited to 150 emails per day.

 So, in this very segment, the one who emerges to be the winner is no doubt our very own Gmail.
 Though Protonmail does a good job in eliminating all those ads but still as we are comparing these two players keeping our emotions aside, the winner here is no doubt Gmail.

-Protonmail has two subscription plans if you wish to pay some bucks to get it upgraded, the first plan is the plus 48 euros plan, where you get 5 GB of free storage, email limit of 1000 emails per day, labels and custom filters, you can also send encrypted messages to external recipients, you can even use your own domain, which is indeed a big thumbs up, you also get up to 5 email aliases, last but not the least a very responsive and effective customer support.
+Protonmail has two subscription plans if you wish to pay some bucks to get it upgraded, the first plan is the plus 48 euros plan, where you get 5 GB of free storage, an email limit of 1000 emails per day, labels, and custom filters, you can also send encrypted messages to external recipients, you can even use your domain, which is indeed a big thumbs up, you also get up to 5 email aliases, last but not the least very responsive and effective customer support.

 The second plan of Protonmail is visionary 288 euros per year.
-In this mega plan you get massive 20 GB of free storage, no limits of emails that you can send per day, early access to new and latest features, this plan also provides you with the support of up to 10 domains, 50 email aliases, you can pick new features through visionary only polls, again last but not the least you get instant support from the priority customer support.
+In this mega plan you get massive 20 GB of free storage, no limits of emails that you can send per day, and early access to new and latest features, this plan also provides you with the support of up to 10 domains, 50 email aliases, you can pick new features through visionary only polls, again last but not the least you get instant support from the priority customer support.

-Now, if we try to compare this paid version of Protonmail with the Gmail then we can get a further clear idea.
+Now, if we try to compare this paid version of Protonmail with Gmail then we can get a further clear idea.

 Gmail provides us with 15 GB of free storage, but that is not the real storage space we get.
 This 15 GB of storage applies to your whole Google account, which also includes Google Drive, Photos, and Docs.
 Now, if you are storing a lot of media in Google’s cloud, the space left for Gmail will shrink rapidly and would be more or less similar to that of free Protonmail.
-You can also upgrade your Gmail, where you get 100 GB of free space for twenty dollars a year, and it ranges to a maximum of about 30 terabytes or simply 30000 GB which is indeed a supergiant in its own, but it will also cost you a heavy sum of three hundred dollars a year, and if you can afford that then you can definitely enjoy Google at its best.
+You can also upgrade your Gmail, where you get 100 GB of free space for twenty dollars a year, and it ranges to a maximum of about 30 terabytes or simply 30000 GB which is indeed a supergiant on its own, but it will also cost you a heavy sum of three hundred dollars a year, and if you can afford that then you can enjoy Google at its best.

-Thus, we have learnt about both email service providers in-depth, here we didn’t touch the Graphical interface of Gmail and Protonmail because more or less they are same.
+Thus, we have learned about both email service providers in-depth, here we didn’t touch the Graphical interface of Gmail and Protonmail because more or less they are the same.
 Thus, we can conclude that if security is your topmost priority then you should switch to Protonmail right now, or if your profession happens to be one of those which I mentioned in this article, then it is going to be like a boon for you.

 However, if all your emails are basically text mails, and you don’t need enough space, then the free version of Protonmail is best for you, you need not think about upgrading it, but if your emails involve heavy media attachment or you need to send more emails than the free email limit per day, then you must upgrade it by choosing between the two plans which I have already mentioned in this article.

-Now, if you are not that much or little concerned about the security and want good storage space and an ecosystem of Google apps then you can simply remain loyal to the world’s best and favourite email service provider, none other than Gmail.
+Now, if you are not that much or little concerned about the security and want good storage space and an ecosystem of Google apps then you can simply remain loyal to the world’s best and favorite email service provider, none other than Gmail.

 Well, you can make a hybrid email service for yourself by using both.
 If you are worried about security and also want to enjoy the ecosystem of Google on your phone and Google Chrome browser, in that case, you should simply install the free version of Protonmail, and use both the email services.
-Just use the Gmail for normal purposes and the Protonmail for the important and secret files of yours.
+Just use Gmail for normal purposes and Protonmail for your important and secret files of yours.

-So, this was the analogy of Gmail vs Protonmail, if you want to add your own views to this comparison article the comment box is opened for you…
+So, this was the analogy of Gmail vs Protonmail, if you want to add your views to this comparison article the comment box is opened for you…

 Other articles to read: